Get in Touch

 • Understand the roles in data for government.

-• Comprehend the tasks of a data analyst for government.
+• Identify the tasks of a data analyst for government.

 Module 2: Get Started Building with Power BI for Government

-This module introduces what Power BI is, including its building blocks and how they work together.
-It also helps prepare you for the Exam PL-100: Microsoft Power Platform App Maker.
+This module introduces you to Power BI, including its building blocks and how they work together.
+It also prepares you for the Exam PL-100: Microsoft Power Platform App Maker.

 Learning Objectives